nicholasf/inkling/README.txt

-Inkling is a Content Framework for Rails 3.
+Inkling is a Content Framework for Rails 3, packaged as a Rails engine.
+It can be used to build knowledge management systems by leveraging Rails conventions.

-* As an engine, it can be added to an existing Rails 3 application to function as a CMS (or a system to manage whatever content objects you create).
-* As a Content Framework, it supplies a set of services for content types which you define (see acts_as_content below).
-Content services are - security, site structure and content categorization, versioning, & workflow.

-Content Types are grouped together by a Content Bundle (as an engine).
-A separate project, inkling_content, will bundle standard content types for CMSing.
-So, you can use a readymade CMS engine with Inkling & Inkling Content, or use Inkling with your own bundle, or, whatever combination ...
+Inkling features:
+- An integrated dasbboard
+- Site categorization and object creation via a Content Tree.
+- 'acts_as_content' to incorporate standard ActiveRecord models as content types (for use in Content Tree).
+Controllers to CRUD your model and render it are loaded automatically by the system (following conventions)
+- Devise authentication

+Planned features:
+- security
+- workflows
+- versioning

+Also see Inkling-CMS: http://github.com/biv/inkling-cms.
+Inkling-CMS is an engine which uses the Inkling library to provide standard CMS functionality.

+Inkling is in beta.
+See the Roadmap: http://wiki.github.com/biv/inkling/roadmap.

 Installing
 ----------

 Some quick instructions for setting up Inkling and Inkling-CMS to get an idea of what's being built.

-Clone both projects - inkling and inkling-cms.
+Clone inkling and inkling-cms.

-Go into inkling, run 'bundle install' (you'll need Ruby 1.9.x). rake install
+Go into inkling, run 'bundle install' (you'll need Ruby 1.9.x).

+rake install

-Go into inkling-cms, run 'bundle install' (you'll need Ruby 1.9.x). rake install (take note of the route the installation doc tells you that you need to add) cd testapp bundle install
+Go into inkling-cms, run 'bundle install' (you'll need Ruby 1.9.x). rake install (take note of the route the installation doc tells you that you need to add)

+cd testapp

+edit the Gemfile and add the database gem you wish to use, e.g. sqlite.

+bundle install

 rails generate inkling

-Configure your config/database.yml with a database for the test app. rake db:migrate rake inkling:init
+Configure your config/database.yml with a database for the test app.

+rake db:migrate

+rake inkling:init

 Add this to the config/routes.rb in testapp